 Pastor Kris Freeman

-Kris has a B.A. in Management and Leadership from Trevecca Nazarene University in Nashville and is working toward his Masters of Arts in Teaching and Education.
+Kris has a B.A. in Management and Leadership from Trevecca Nazarene University and is completing his Masters in Education from Union University.

 Growing up in the small community of New Deal – between Portland and White House – he has spent much of his life as a volunteer for community, sports and education.
 He is in his 25th year with White House High School.
 He received the White House Quarterback Club Award for community service in 2005, 2010, and 2012.